MohammadAhmadig/MohammadAhmadi.github.io/_presentations/presentation-02.md

 <br/><img src='/images/PaperTx4.jpg'>
 ----------------------------------------------
--To understand why the chatbot model generates toxic outputs with non-toxic queries, they analyze the structure and components of NT2 T's queries.
+-To understand why the chatbot model generates toxic outputs with non-toxic queries, they analyze the structure and components of NT2T's queries.
 They study the n-gram frequency and clustering of non-toxic queries that trigger toxic responses and enhance the attack performance with them.
 Their analysis highlights some common properties of queries of NT2T:

 (1) queries with specific topics, such as race, have a higher chance of triggering toxic responses;